ISRI-PQC/agiligo/README_CRYPTO_AGILITY.md

 > Additionally, TLS functionality is not affected by these changes; its algorithms and implementation remain unchanged.

-> Disclaimer: The original text was written entirely by a human, but the GPT-4o mini LLM model was used to correct spelling, grammar, and punctuation, as well as to enhance clarity and conciseness without altering the original meaning.

 ## Main cryptographic API
 The core of our changes is in the `crypto.go` file.
 First, we define two interfaces: